 I made this for the first time on Thanksgiving.
 I have a bad habit of making new recipes for the first time on major holidays and for dinner parties; I can't seem to stop myself.
 The results of this behavior have occasionally been embarrassing, sometimes due to my error, sometimes because the concept of the dish looked better than the reality.
 Happily for everyone present, this turned out to be fantastically delicious.

-Farro is a wheat grain reminiscent of barley in appearance, with a slightly sweet, slightly nutty flavor.
+Farro is a wheat grain reminiscent of barley, with a slightly sweet, slightly nutty flavor.
 I love it.

 Farro Salad with Oven-Roasted Grapes and Greens